fission1110/cachew/README.md

 The methods you need to consider while working with Cachew are as follows:
 `set`, `get`, `exists`, `remember`, and `forget`.
-Each of the methods do something a bit difference, and most of them are self explanatory, but here are their definitions:
+Each of the methods do something a a little bit different, and most of them are self explanatory, but here are their definitions:

 ##### set(`key`, `value`, `minutes` = 60)